 I don't really know actually.
-My wife is half-Okinawan and half-Japanese (there is a difference there!), we both love the Japanese way of life and the extra layer of Okinawan culture on top of that...so maybe it is some kind of homage we like to pay to this great island, to our home.
+My wife is half-Okinawan and half-Japanese (there is a difference there!), we both love the Okinawan culture ... so maybe it is some kind of homage we like to pay to this great island.

 But back to me now, I'm Tim and I am a programmer.
 Mainly programming for the web, but secretly tasting the offline as well.

 I started out as an electrical engineer in some dark and forgotten age, did some artsy-fartsy art collage after that and finally ended up in the sad world of the web.
 Over the past few years my work varied from design, to interface and slowly creeping towards back-end fiddling.